amandewatnitrr/kubernetes-tutorial/kubernetes-lesson-3.md

 - The `template` has a POD definition inside it.
 Once the file is ready run the `kubectl create -f deployment-definition.yml` command.
 Then run the `kubectl get deployment` command to see newly created deployment.
 The deployment automatically creates a replica set.
 If we run the `kubectl get replicaset` command we will be able to see a new replica set in the name of deployment.
 The Replica Set ultimately creates PODs.
 So, if we run the `kubectl get pods` command , we will be able to see POD name with the name of deployment and the replica set.
 - So far there hasn't been much of a difference b/w replica set and the deployments except for the fact that deployment created a new Kubernetes object called deployments.

+# Kubernetes Networking

+- We will start with a single node Kubernetes Cluster.
+The node has an IP Address.
+Say it is one 192.160.8.1.2. in this case, this is the IP address we use to access the Kubernetes node, SSh into it etc..
+- On a side note remember if we are using a minikube setup , then we are talking about the IP Address of the miniKube Virtual Machine inside your hypervisor.
+- So, on the single node Kubernetes Cluster, we have created a single POD.
+As you know, a POD hosts a container, unlike in the Docker World where an IP address is always assigned to a docker container.
+In Kubernetes World IP Address is assigned to a POD.
+Each POD in the Kubernetes gets it's own internal IP Addresses.
+In our case, assume it to be in the range 10.244 series and the IP assigned to the POD is 10.244.0.2.
+So how its it getting this IP address??

 </strong>
 </p>